-For each new point cloud $P$, we perform a rapid on-the-fly optimization to find a specialized set of weights $\Theta_{\text{tune}}^*$ that minimizes an instance-specific loss function.
-This optimization process is formulated as:
+\paragraph{On-the-Fly Optimization.} For each new point cloud instance, we perform a rapid, on-the-fly optimization to find a specialized set of weights $\Theta_{\text{tune}}^*$ that minimizes an instance-specific loss function.
+This process is formulated as:

-The loss function $\mathcal{L}_{\text{tune}}$ is composed of the instance's bitrate, modeled by the negative log-likelihood of its occupancy symbols $\{o_i\}$, and an L1 regularization term to promote parameter sparsity:
+where the loss $\mathcal{L}_{\text{tune}}$ is the negative log-likelihood of the instance's occupancy codes $\{o_i\}$, which directly models the bitrate, regularized by an L1 term to promote sparsity:

-Because $\Theta_{\text{tune}}$ is small, this process converges in just a few hundred gradient steps, turning the optimized weights $\Theta_{\text{tune}}^*$ into a highly accurate, instance-specific generative model.